[python, pip, packages, selenium]

 pip install selenium

-pip will then go through and install the package we asked for, and any other dependencies.
-If this succeeded, the last line it printed out should be:
+pip will install the requested package and any necessary dependencies.
+If this succeeded, the last line displayed will be:

 Successfully installed selenium-4.x.0